singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 5   }
 ```

-Note that iterns is an array of linked lists, where iterns[i] is a linked list of all objects with keys that map to index i (that is, all the objects that collided at i).
+Note that items is an array of linked lists, where items[i] is a linked list of all objects with keys that map to index i (that is, all the objects that collided at i).

 This would seem to work until we think more deeply about collisions.